 Formulation and application details

-Usually supplied as solutions for injection or as oral solutions
+Often supplied as a solution for injection or a solution for oral administration

 ENVIRONMENTAL FATE